-The probes mentioned have an HF-adjustment in addition to low frequency calibration adjustment.
-Thus a group delay correction to the upper limit frequency of the oscilloscope is possible with the aid of a 1 MHz calibrator, e.g. HZ60.
+The probes mentioned have a HF-calibration in addition to low frequency calibration adjustment.
+Thus a group delay correction to the upper limit frequency of the oscilloscope is possible with the aid of an 1MHz calibrator, e.g. HZ60.

-In fact the bandwidth and rise time of the oscilloscope are not noticeably changed with these probe types and the waveform reproduction fidelity can even be improved because the probe can be matched to the oscilloscope's individual pulse response.
+In fact the bandwidth and rise time of the oscilloscope are not noticeably changed with these probe types and the waveform reproduction fidelity can even be improved because the probe can be matched to the oscilloscopes individual pulse response.

-If a x10 or x100 attenuator probe is used, DC input coupling must always be used at voltages above 400 V. With AC coupling of low frequency signals, the attenuation is no longer independent of frequency, pulse tops can show pulse tilts.
-Direct voltages are suppressed but charge the oscilloscope input coupling capacitor concerned.
+If a x10 or x100 attenuator probe is used, DC input coupling must always be used at voltages above 400V.
+With AC coupling of low frequency signals, the attenuation is no longer independent of frequency, pulses can show pulse tilts.
+Direct voltages are suppressed but load the oscilloscope input coupling capacitor concerned.
 Its voltage rating is max.
-400 V (DC + peak AC).
+400 V (DC+peak AC).
 DC input coupling is therefore of quite special importance with a x100 attenuation probe which usually has a voltage rating of max.
-1200 V (DC + peak AC).
+1200 V (DC+peak AC).
 A capacitor of corresponding capacitance and voltage rating may be connected in series with the attenuator probe input for blocking DC voltage (e.g. for hum voltage measurement).

+With all attenuator probes, the maximum AC input voltage must be derated with frequency usually above 20kHz.
+Therefore the derating curve of the attenuator probe type concerned must be taken into account.
 The selection of the ground point on the test object is important when displaying small signal voltages.
 It should always be as close as possible to the measuring point.
 If this is not done, serious signal distortion may result from spurious currents through the ground leads or chassis parts.
 The ground leads on attenuator probes are also particularly critical.
 They should be as short and thick as possible.
-When the attenuator probe is connected to a BNC-socket, a BNC adapter should be used.
+When the attenuator probe is connected to a BNC-socket, a BNCadapter, should be used.
 In this way ground and matching problems are eliminated.
 Hum or interference appearing in the measuring circuit (especially when a small deflection coefficient is used) is possibly caused by multiple grounding because equalizing currents can flow in the shielding of the test cables (voltage drop between the protective conductor connections, caused by external equipment connected to the mains/line, e.g. signal generators with interference protection capacitors).